jithin-renji/SEA/README.md

 Usage: sea <-e | -d> <file name> <key device>

-SEA is a program which can be used to encrypt any given file, by shifting bytes of the file by (pseudo)random numbers.
+SEA is a program which can be used to encrypt any given file, by shifting bytes of the file by pseudorandom numbers.

 Options:
 	-e, --encrypt <file name>	Encrypt given file